What Background Checks Do Landlords Do?

 Landlords may handle their tenant background screening processes differently.
 However, in most cases, a tenant background check will focus on five primary areas.

-• Criminal History: Most landlords will check criminal histories for their candidates.
-The goal is primarily to determine whether the housing applicant has a background that might indicate a risk to the safety of other residents or the property and its surroundings.
-Violent crimes, sexual offenses, drug offenses, arson, theft, and destruction of property are all red-flag issues that might lead a landlord to disqualify an applicant.
-The Department of Housing and Urban Development has stated that landlords should not reject candidates based on arrests that lack corresponding convictions.
+• Criminal History: Most landlords will check the criminal histories of their candidates.
+The goal is to determine whether the housing applicant has a background that might risk the safety of other residents or the property and its surroundings.
+Violent crimes, sexual offenses, drug offenses, arson, theft, and destruction of property are all issues that might lead a landlord to disqualify an applicant.
+The Department of Housing and Urban Development has stated that landlords should accept candidates based on arrests that lack corresponding convictions.

-• Credit History: Some landlords look mostly at credit scores.
+• Credit History: Some landlords consider credit scores.
 Others pay closer attention to the nuances of a candidate’s credit history to determine why an applicant might have a low credit score.
-In any case, credit is undoubtedly a major focus in most tenant background screening processes.
-The general assumption is that a candidate with a good credit score will be more reliable about paying his or her rent on time every month.
+In any case, credit scores are a focus in most tenant background screening processes.
+The general assumption is that a candidate with a good credit score will be more reliable about paying their rent on time every month.

-• Employment: Some landlords will conduct full employment history background checks while others will just seek proof of current employment and income.
-The landlord may request a copy of a tenant’s paystub or most recent tax return, or he or she may just opt to contact the applicant’s employer to directly confirm employment and salary.
+• Employment: Some landlords conduct full employment history background checks, while others will only seek proof of current occupation and income.
+The landlord may request a copy of a tenant’s pay stub or most recent tax return or they may contact the applicant’s employer to confirm employment.
+While there’s no blanket ban on contacting employers, landlords must tread carefully to avoid violating Fair Housing Laws.
+Focusing on verifiable documentation provided by the applicant is safer and more reliable.

 • Rental history and evictions: Housing applications will sometimes include a section for prospective tenants to list their rental histories, including locations and the names of landlords or property managers.
 This information is central to the reference check part of the tenant background screening, during which prospective landlords contact former landlords to ask whether the applicant was a quality tenant.
 This part of the process might also involve county civil background checks to search for a history of evictions.

 By conducting tenant background checks spanning these five categories, landlords can determine whether they expect a tenant to be reliable, respectful, and safe.
-Since landlords are renting out property they own to people they don’t know, these checks are an important safeguard.
-They are also a necessary due diligence to protect other tenants and nearby neighbors from potentially dangerous people and situations.
+Since landlords rent out property they own to people they don’t know, these checks are an important safeguard.
+They are also necessary due diligence to protect other tenants and nearby neighbors from potentially dangerous people and situations.

 Michael Klazema